nhatthai/Microservices-EKS/README.md

-# Microservice run on EKS
+# Sample OpenTelemetry on EKS
-Sample Microservice on EKS, using Github Actions for deployment to EKS
+    Sample OpenTelemetry on EKS, using Github Actions for deployment to EKS Apply Zipkin and Jaeger on local
+    Apply AWS Distro in AWS

 ## Goals
-+ Using Terraform: create Infrastructure
++ Using Terraform: create Infrastructure in AWS
-+ Deploy microservice on AWS EKS with Github Actions
++ Deploy services on AWS EKS with Github Actions
 + Message Bus with RabbitMQ and SQS
 + Integrate OpenTelemetry for tracing and metrics between services
     - Using TraceContextPropagator
 + AWS Distro for OpenTelemetry
-+ Integrate with Auth0

 ### Usage